Solchild/Solchild.github.io/README.md

 Solchild.github.io

-This is a portfolio of some code I have made throughout education.
+This is a portfolio of some of the code I have made.